stlab/libraries/libraries/future/future/then.md

         declaration: |
           template <typename F>
           auto then(F&& f) const&
-        description: Constructs a continuation using the same executor as this.
+        description: Constructs a continuation with the passed callable object using the same executor as this.
       - name: stlab::future::then
         pure-name: then
         defined-in-header: stlab/future.hpp
         declaration: |
           template <typename E, typename F>
           auto then(E&& e, F&& f) const&
-        description: Constructs a continuation using the provided executor.
+        description: Constructs a continuation with the passed callable object using the provided executor.
       - name: stlab::future::then
         pure-name: then
         defined-in-header: stlab/future.hpp
         declaration: |
           template <typename F>
           auto then(F&& f) &&
-        description: Constructs a continuation using the same executor as this.
+        description: Constructs a continuation on a r-value with the passed callable object using the same executor as this.
       - name: stlab::future::then
         pure-name: then
         defined-in-header: stlab/future.hpp
         declaration: |
           template <typename E, typename F>
           auto then(E&& e, F&& f) &&
-        description: Constructs a continuation using the provided executor.
+        description: Constructs a continuation on a r-value with the passed callable object using the provided executor.
   - kind: parameters
     list:
       - name: e
         description: Executor which is used to schedule the resulting task
       - name: f
-        description: Callable object that implements the recover function.
-Its parameter must be of type of this future instance.
+        description: Callable object that implements the continuation. `T` of this must be convertible to the parameter of `f`.
   - kind: result
     description: a future of the type of the result type of the passed function object.
   - kind: example